Why I photographed them this way (Part 3)

 Value Established – Not Added

-Clients must feel they are getting value for their money or you don’t get the job.
-You don’t stay in business unless you get the job.
+Clients must feel they are getting value for their money, or you won’t get the job.
+You won’t stay in business unless you get the job.

 What values are clients considering?
-Most of the time the clients are not necessarily looking for the best photographer, rather they are looking at photographers who pass a good enough quality bar–whatever that is for them.
+Most of the time, clients are not necessarily looking for the best photographer; instead, they are looking for photographers who pass a good enough quality bar, whatever that is for them.

-This means you might be the best quality shooter, but they can live with a level just below you considering all things.
+This means you might be the best-quality shooter, but considering everything, they can live with a level just below you.

-Most clients that will hire you most likely will need to justify their hire to someone above them or just take into other things to make them feel good with their choice.
+Most clients who hire you will likely need to justify their hire to someone above them or consider other things to make them feel good about their choice.

 If they can remember you easily, it is most likely because you have defined your niche.
-He/She is the photographer that does X and thus this will go into your column again.
+He/she is the photographer who does X, and thus, this will go into your column again.

-Clients will often direct others on their team or their superiors to the photographer’s website.
-This you can get an X if your website is something they would want them to see.
-You need to have a clean design that is easy to navigate and see your work.
+Clients often direct others on their team or their superiors to the photographer’s website.
+If your website is something they would want to see, you can get an X. Your website needs to have a clean design that is easy to navigate and on which to see your work.

-Today having a blog is a way to help show your expertise in your line of work where a website alone is more of just an on-line portfolio.
-It also is something they may come to more regularly to see what you are doing and sometimes the posts will help strike a chord with them.
-Put an X in your column if you have a blog and post to it at least 3 times a week.
+Today, having a blog is a way to help show your expertise in your line of work, where a website alone is more of an online portfolio.
+It is also something they may come to more regularly to see what you are doing, and sometimes, the posts will help strike a chord with them.
+Put an X in your column if you have a blog and post to it at least three times a week.

-If you are on social networking like Facebook and Twitter give yourself an X. Take that X away if you do not post once daily or at least three times a week.
+If you use social networking sites like Facebook and Twitter, give yourself an X. If you do not post once daily or at least three times a week, take that X away.

-If you like to scout and have pre-consultation conversation or meetings with your clients give yourself another X. You are showing the client that you are trying to know all you can about their needs and taking this into account.
+If you like to scout and have pre-consultation conversations or meetings with your client, give yourself another X. By doing so, you are showing the client that you are trying to learn all you can about their needs and taking this into account.

-You like to keep in touch with your client.
-This could be through newsletters, emails, social media and traditional snail mail.
-Give yourself another X if you are keeping in touch in ways other than asking for more work only.
+You like to keep in touch with your client through newsletters, emails, social media, and traditional snail mail.
+Give yourself another X if you keep in touch in ways other than asking for more work only.

 Clients like to get surprises.
-If you remember their birthday or add something that wasn’t in your estimate to your package that they receive give yourself another X in your column.
+If you remember their birthday or add something that wasn’t in your estimate to the package they received, give yourself another X in your column.

-Hand written thank you cards are so rare today that this is another example of a way to separate yourself from the pack.
-You might choose to send one after a consultation and not just when you have finished the job.
+Handwritten thank you cards are so rare today that this is another example of a way to separate yourself from the pack.
+You might choose to send one after a consultation, not just when you have finished the job.

 Do your clients talk about you to their friends?
 If you have gotten jobs due to referrals in the past and continue to do so, give yourself another X.